wellcontent/wellcontent.github.io/_posts/2022-05-19-prevent-harassment-hate-raids-twitch.md

 With hate raids specifically, they can come in clutch.

-Below is an example of [GlitchedinOrbit](https://twitch.tv/glitchedinorbit)'s anti-hate raid multi-action on the Elgato Stream Deck.
+Below is an example of [GlitchedinOrbit](https://twitch.tv/glitchedinorbit){:target="\_blank" rel="noopener noreferrer"}'s anti-hate raid multi-action on the Elgato Stream Deck.

 ![GlitchedinOrbit's Elgato Stream Deck Multi-Action](/img/posts/elgato-stream-deck-multi-action.webp){:class="img-responsive"}